The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 “Now that that is settled, it’s time for you to meet the rest of society.”
 Shiori turned his head and placed his legs on the steering wheel.

-Apricot feels ashamed to have been so easily purchased.
+Apricot felt ashamed to have been so easily purchased.
 She said, “You know, you’re a right ass.”

 “Darling, I can afford that opinion,” Shiori replied.